DancesWithDingo/ViewModelToolkit/README.md

 CoreNavigation.NavigateToPage<SimplePage, SimplePageViewModel>();
 ```

-Either method works, but the latter is more consise, and it will allow for dependency injection when used for ViewModel instantiation.
+Both methods work, but the latter is more consise and will better allow for dependency injection in more complex scenarios.
 See [**Dependency Injection**](#dependency-injection) later in this document.

 To stay in compliance with the MVVM design pattern, best practices would mandate that navigation methods such as the above be placed in a static navigation service class.
 Under MVVM, the ViewModel should not know anything about the View class, so we would do something like the following: